-Two of the National Institute of Standard and Technology’s most popular frameworks, the NIST Cybersecurity Framework (CSF) and NIST Special Publication 800-53, are some of the most comprehensive cybersecurity frameworks and standards available.
+Two of the National Institute of Standards and Technology’s most popular frameworks, the NIST Cybersecurity Framework (CSF) and NIST Special Publication 800-53, are some of the most comprehensive cybersecurity frameworks and standards available.
 Whether leading a cybersecurity team of one or hundreds, CISOs and security leaders consistently turn to the CSF and 800-53 for guidance and development of their programs.
 These frameworks, though, are some of the most complicated and seemingly impossible frameworks to adopt fully.
 Especially with the voluntary CSF and the foundational framework core designed to support a comprehensive discussion around cybersecurity with business leaders, many CISOs hope to use it as a foundation and supplement - and full adopters wear that achievement with pride.

-Understanding that finding the right place to start is often the hardest challenge, CyberSaint developed the NIST Power Controls - the 20% of the controls that yield the 80% of the results.
+Understanding that finding the right place to start is often the hardest challenge, CyberSaint developed the NIST Power Controls - the 20% of the controls that yield 80% of the results.
 Whether formalizing a cybersecurity program for the first time or embarking on adopting the NIST CSF, the PowerControls are the best place to start.

 The Challenge with Implementing the NIST CSF

 It is often the aspiration of many security leaders, whether at a small business or a multi-billion dollar enterprise, to adopt the NIST CSF for their organization.
 Its comprehensive and flexible nature makes it the most future-proof framework to navigate both new technologies entering the market as well as new regulations hitting almost every industry.
-The reason being that the NIST CSF is often the foundation for these specific regulations - for example, both Special Publication 800-171 for Department of Defense contractors and 23 NYCRR 500 for New York state financial service organizations - draw inspiration and lineage from the CSF.
-When the CSF was updated with Version 1.1 to encompass supply chain controls as well, matters only became more complicated for teams looking to adopt the gold-standard.
-The NIST CSF, though, is also one of the most challenging frameworks to adopt given its wide-ranging nature.
+The reason is that the NIST CSF is often the foundation for these specific regulations - for example, both Special Publication 800-171 for Department of Defense contractors and 23 NYCRR 500 for New York state financial service organizations - draw inspiration and lineage from the CSF.
+When the CSF was updated with Version 1.1 to encompass supply chain controls as well, matters only became more complicated for teams looking to adopt the gold standard.
+The NIST CSF, though, is also one of the most challenging frameworks to adopt, given its wide-ranging nature.
 For many security leaders, often tasked with adopting the CSF from their CEO or the Board of Directors, selecting where to begin is the greatest challenge.

 The NIST CSF and SP 800-53 Meet The Pareto Principle